Seattle-Computing-Resourcing/scr-learning/learning/cpp/forloops.md

 2 2
 ```

-Nested loops can be useful for traversing 2-d array, or matrices.
+Nested loops can be useful for traversing 2-d arrays, or matrices.
 The only thing to keep in mind is that the iterating variable can not be called the same thing throughout the for loops.

 The header inside the for loops can also be simplified when traversing arrays in order to directly access the array.
 Both of the following pieces of code print out the values of the array.